IBM/ibmi-oss-docs/apache/README.md

 ProxyPass         / http://localhost:8000/
 ProxyPassReverse  / http://localhost:8000/
 ```
-These directives can also be used for specific pathis within the website.
-For instnace,
+These directives can also be used for specific paths within the website.
+For instance,
 to forward requests from within `/site`:

 ```apache